<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Section 10.2: Emotional benefits of working in retirement

-For 2025, ExxonMobil has made significant updates to the benefits and support provided to employees and retirees in the United States.
+For 2026, ExxonMobil has made significant updates to the benefits and support provided to employees and retirees in the United States.
 These changes encompass a range of adjustments aimed at improving financial stability, health, and overall well-being for the ExxonMobil community, particularly those in their 50s and 60s.
-Below is a comprehensive summary of the key updates and changes:
+Here you'll find a comprehensive summary of the key updates and changes:

 1. Pension Plan Updates

-• Benefit Limit: The benefit limit places a restriction on the amount of monthly payment that retirees are entitled to receive in retirement.
+• Benefit Limit: The benefit limit restricts the monthly payment retirees are entitled to receive in retirement.

-• Segment Rates: Segment rates decreased slightly from Q1 to Q2 2024.
-This decrease slightly increased lump sum values for retirees with a benefit commencement date (BCD) in Q2.
+• Segment Rates: Segment rates increased slightly from Q4 2025 to Q1 2026.
+This increase somewhat reduced lump sum values for retirees with a benefit commencement date (BCD) in Q2 2026.

 • Lifetime Monthly Retirement Benefit: ExxonMobil continues to offer employees a lifetime monthly retirement benefit at no cost.
 To qualify, employees must have at least 15 years of service and leave the company on or after age 55.